mosmn/Notes/sections/db/sql/singlerf.md

 RR Datetime Format Examples
 Assume these queries are issued between 1950 and 1999:

+The TO_DATE function is used to convert the string '27-OCT-98' to a date format.
+The second argument of the function ('DD-MON-RR') specifies the format of the input string.
+In this case, 'DD' represents the day of the month, 'MON' represents the abbreviated name of the month, and 'RR' represents the two-digit year.

+The TO_CHAR function is then used to convert the resulting date value to a string in the format 'YYYY'.
+The second argument of the function ('YYYY') specifies the format of the output string.
+This function extracts the year component of the date and returns it in the specified format.

 ```sql
 SELECT TO_CHAR(TO_DATE('27-OCT-98', 'DD-MON-RR') ,'YYYY') "Year"
 FROM DUAL;